-Typically, what interferes with our accomplishing our goals are not those things in our conscious awareness.
-Rather, like the man in the example above, we are driven by things outside of our awareness.
-The task in psychoanalysis is to help people to become aware of the anxieties, fears, sadness and other feelings that are outside of their conscious awareness.
-Therefore, analysands are asked to “free associate”, or to say what comes to mind, without censoring.
-Unlike everyday talking where, as a matter of tact, one edits one’s thoughts, in psychoanalysis, the patient is asked to report their thoughts without fear of reprisal or regard to the listener.
+Typically, things outside of our conscious awareness interfere with the achievement of our goals.
+The task in psychoanalysis is to help people to become aware of their unconscious anxieties, fears, sadness and other feelings that hamper them their efforts toward happiness.
+For this reason, the aim is to access the unconscious.
+Toward this end, analysands are asked to “free associate”.
+That is, to say what comes to mind, without censoring.
+This is unlike everyday talking where, as a matter of tact, one edits one’s thoughts.
+In psychoanalysis, the person is asked to report their thoughts without fear of reprisal or regard to the listener.

 Of course, this is easier said than done and it takes practice.
 However, although it may be daunting at the beginning, as you become more comfortable you will become more proficient at “free association”.